Judeitopa/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script deletes a dir
+this script changes dir to init dir